 The HUD, which provides information on your mission objectives, health and other information cannot be adjusted, but is well laid out as to not intrude on the gameplay.
 You can bind weapons to specific hotkeys.

-We haven’t documented any accessibility features for Difficulty in Garden Story which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Garden Story which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Garden Story, and offer accessibility features for Difficulty:

 We've documented 7 accessibility features for Getting Started in Garden Story which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.